Chapter 4: Business & Administration04:21:00 Financial Exigency

 - The responsibility for initiating the proposal for declaration of financial exigency resides with the president.
 Since recommending the declaration of financial exigency is an extreme measure, that responsibility requires the president to provide all appropriate assurances and documentation that is available and reasonable procedures to reduce the expenditure levels of the institution are exhausted and that no efforts have been spared to enhance revenues.

-- Prior to proposing the declaration of financial exigency, the president shall share with all full-time employees of the College (faculty, administrative, professional non-faculty and clerical and support staff) all pertinent analysis and documentation that in his/her opinion, demonstrate an imminent fiscal crisis for the entire college that would warrant a declaration of financial exigency.
+- Prior to proposing the declaration of financial exigency, the president shall share with all full-time employees of the College (faculty, administrative, professional non-faculty and clerical and support staff) all pertinent analysis and documentation that in their opinion, demonstrate an imminent fiscal crisis for the entire college that would warrant a declaration of financial exigency.
 That analysis and documentation will be shared promptly and with sufficient notice to all categories of full-time employees; and opportunities should be provided for discussions with and advice from the various employee categories (including the representative faculty body), answers to appropriate questions, and general deliberations befitting an educational institution.

 - If this review supports the conclusion that conditions warrant a declaration of financial exigency, the chancellor shall so recommend to the Tennessee Board of Regents.
 In addition to providing the Tennessee Board of Regents with a recommendation to declare financial exigency, the chancellor in consultation with the campus president shall also submit a statement of findings and conclusions which shall include at least the following: